HannahMarsh/pi_t-experiment/README.md

   <summary><a name="background"></a><h2>Background</h2></summary>

-$`\Pi_t`$, s
-An anonymous communication channel allows parties to communicate over the Internet while concealing their identities.
 Onion routing is a widely used technique where messages are encapsulated in layers of encryption and sent through a series of intermediary nodes (relays).
-This project implements $`\Pi_t`$, an advanced mixnet architecture that ensures differential privacy, which means the adversary's view when Alice sends a message to Bob is statistically close to the view when Alice sends a message to Carol instead.
+This project implements $`\Pi_t`$, which is designed to ensure differential privacy.
+This means the adversary's view when Alice sends a message to Bob is statistically close to the view when Alice sends a message to Carol instead.
 This is significant because it provides privacy guarantees even if the adversary can observe a fraction of the network nodes and network traffic.
-While $\Pi_t$ has been described in https://eprint.iacr.org/2024/885, this project aims to implement it as a service model (the clients know all the servers, but the servers do not know all the clients).
+While $\Pi_t$ has been described theoretically in https://eprint.iacr.org/2024/885, this project aims to implement it in a service model environment (where the clients know all the servers, but the servers do not know all the clients).

 </details>